MAKEUP PRODUCTS (NON-PERMANENT)

 31648

-Though the majority of chemicals in cosmetics pose minimal or absolutely no danger, several dozen have been linked with serious medical problems, such as neurological harm and cancer.
-Chemicals in cosmetics enter the body through the skin and inhalation, and pose the same dangers as food chemicals, per this site.
+Though many chemicals in cosmetics pose limited or no threat, dozens are linked to significant health conditions, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics gain entry to your body through the skin and inhalation, and lead to the same risks as food chemicals, per this site.

-Chemicals and contaminants linked to cancer are found in food, water, and various other commonly used products.
-Still, no kind of consumer products is susceptible to less government inspection than cosmetics and other personal products, including Blush Refill.
-Although most of the contaminants and chemicals in cosmetics most likely present little risk, subjection to some is linked to major health disorders, such as cancer.
+Chemicals linked to cancer can be found in water, food, and several other everyday goods.
+Yet, no group of consumer goods is subject to less government oversight than cosmetics and other personal products, including Blush Refill.
+While most of the chemicals and contaminants in cosmetics in all likelihood present very little risk, subjection to a few is linked to worrying health issues, such as cancer.